TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/swift/index.md

 {% endraw %}

-Reverse String in Swift was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Swift](https://sampleprograms.io/languages/swift) was written by:

 - Marty A/V

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Aug 10 2018 23:25:53.
 The solution was first committed on May 10 2018 10:37:34.
 As a result, documentation below may be outdated.